 \section{Introduction}

-Ultra-compact dwarf galaxies (UCDs) are a class of galaxies that are intermediate in size and brightness between dwarf galaxies and globular clusters \citep{Mieske2008, Voggel2016}.
+Ultra-compact dwarf galaxies (UCDs) are intermediate in size and brightness between dwarf galaxies and globular clusters \citep{Mieske2008, Voggel2016}.
 UCDs were first discovered around the end of the 20th century in spectroscopic surveys of the Fornax cluster \citep{Hilker1999, Drinkwater2000} and have since been discovered in other clusters, \citep{Mieske_2009, Chiboucas2011, Zhang2015, liu2020generation}, in galaxy groups \citep{Evstig2007a, DaRocha2011, Madrid2013, De_B_rtoli_2020} and around relatively isolated galaxies \citep{Hau200, Norris2011}.
 Generally, UCDs are more common in clusters than groups \citep{Evstigneeva_2007b} and the general field \citep{Liske2006}.

 The method by which UCDs form is a matter of some debate, and there are a variety of competing formation theories.
-The two main scenarios are that they are either (1) High mass globular clusters or (2) that they are the nuclei of disrupted dwarf galaxies.
+The two main scenarios are that they are either (1) high-mass globular clusters or (2) the nuclei of disrupted dwarf galaxies.

 In the first scenario, they would be the high-mass end of the globular cluster mass-function around galaxies with rich GC systems \citep{Mieske2002, Mieske2012}.